Amid bursts of resistance, Trump administration squeezes colleges over pro-Palestinian protests as activist remains detained

 “Columbia continues to make every effort to ensure that our campus, students, faculty, and staff are safe,” she said.
 “Columbia is committed to upholding the law, and we expect city, state, and federal agencies to do the same.”

+Leqaa Kordia, a Palestinian from the West Bank, had her visa terminated in January 2022 for lack of attendance and was arrested by local law enforcement last year for her involvement in what the department has described as “pro-Hamas protests” at Columbia University.

+She was taken into custody on Thursday, according to DHS, although it’s unclear where she was arrested.
+A separate Columbia student has self-deported to Canada, the agency said.

-The search of students’ rooms followed the Trump administration’s threat a week ago to pull $400 million in grants and contracts from the university over its handling of antisemitism on campus.
-The Department of Education and other federal agencies sent a joint letter Thursday to Columbia administrators outlining preconditions for “formal negotiations regarding Columbia University’s continued financial relationship with the United States government.”
+The Department of Education and other federal agencies also on Thursday sent a joint letter to Columbia administrators outlining preconditions for “formal negotiations regarding Columbia University’s continued financial relationship with the United States government.”

 The actions include adopting the administration’s definition of “antisemitism,” reforming the university’s admissions process and eliminating the University Judicial Board, which handles disciplinary actions against those who violate the university’s code of conduct, according to a copy of the letter obtained by CNN.

-Note: Correction: An earlier version of this story misstated the government’s deadline for responding to Mahmoud Khalil’s legal team regarding a motion for his bail.